United States–Yemen relations

-History
+Historical relations

 20th century

 The United States established diplomatic relations with the Imamate in 1947.
-A resident legation, later elevated to embassy status, was opened in Taiz (the capital at the time) on March 16, 1959 and moved to Sana'a in 1966.
+A resident legation, later elevated to embassy status, was opened in Taiz (the capital at the time) on March 16, 1959, and moved to Sana'a in 1966.
 The United States was one of the first countries to recognize the Yemen Arab Republic, doing so on December 19, 1962.
 A major US Agency for International Development (USAID) program constructed the Mocha-Taiz-Sana'a highway and the Kennedy memorial water project in Taiz, as well as many smaller projects.
 On June 6, 1967, the YAR, under Egyptian influence, broke diplomatic relations with the United States in the wake of the Arab-Israeli conflict of that year.
 Secretary of State William P. Rogers restored relations following a visit to Sana'a in July 1972, and a new USAID agreement was concluded in 1973.

 On December 7, 1967, the United States recognized the People's Democratic Republic of Yemen and elevated its Consulate General in Aden to embassy status.
 However, relations were strained.
 The PDRY was placed on the list of nations that support terrorism.
 On October 24, 1969, south Yemen formally broke diplomatic relations with the United States.
 The United States and the PDRY reestablished diplomatic relations on April 30, 1990, only 3 weeks before the announcement of unification.
 However, the embassy in Aden, which closed in 1969, was never reopened, and the PDRY as a political entity no longer exists.

 During a 1979 border conflict between the Yemen Arab Republic and the People's Democratic Republic of Yemen, the United States cooperated with Saudi Arabia to greatly expand the security assistance program to the YAR by providing F-5 aircraft, tanks, vehicles and training.
 George H. W. Bush, while Vice President, visited in April 1986, and President Ali Abdullah Saleh visited the United States in January 1990.
 The United States had a $42 million USAID program in 1990.
 From 1973 to 1990, the United States provided the YAR with assistance in the agriculture, education, and health and water sectors.
 Many Yemenis were sent on US government scholarships to study in the region and in the United States.
 There was a Peace Corps program with about 50 volunteers.
 The US Information Service operated an English-language institute in Sana'a.

 The United States cancelled its economic aid to Yemen following Yemen's "No" vote on United Nations Security Council Resolution 678, the 1990 authorization for the Gulf War.
 United States diplomats informed Yemeni officials, "That was the most expensive no vote you ever cast."